 In a study of Harvard Business School MBA graduates from 1979, researchers found that ten years after graduation, the three percent who had written goals were making 10 times as much money as the other 97 percent combined.
 Other studies over the years have produced similar findings.

 People who write down their goals are more successful.

-So as you start thinking about your retirement planning I hope that you'll find some useful ideas, inspiration, challenges and advice in this site to help you make your dreams a reality.
+As you start thinking about your retirement planning you'll find some useful ideas, inspiration, challenges and advice here.
+To help you make your retirement a reality.

 If you need some help getting started contact me and I’ll help you with a free 15-minute telephone consultation.

 After arriving early in the morning, checking in and sorting out our initial hassles we decided to do some sightseeing.
 It was very hot and very muggy ... and we'd had little sleep on the plane.
 Our h…

 The word is confusing.
 With definitions as varied as “the action or fact of leaving one's job and ceasing to work” through “the action or fact of ceasing to play a sport competitively” to “seclusion…